 Community Education Facilitators

-Community Education Facilitators work within the Education and Training Boards (ETBs) to give support to local community groups.
-This includes giving technical/administrative help, supporting the development, maintenance, and co-ordination of community education groups and strengthening links between the formal and non-formal education sectors.
+Community Education Facilitators (CEFs) work within the Education and Training Boards (ETBs) to give support to local community groups.
+This includes giving technical or administrative help, supporting the development, maintenance, and co-ordination of community education groups and strengthening links between the formal and non-formal education sectors.
 They assist and support the development of new community-based educational initiatives.
-The Community Education Facilitators Association (CEFA) is their professional organisation.
+The Community Education Facilitators Association (CEFA) is the professional representative association for CEFs.

 Back to Education Initiative